 Your son had all weekend to clean his room and put away his clean clothes.
 And yet, it’s still not done.

 At the beginning of the weekend, you made it clear that both tasks needed to be finished before dinner on Sunday evening.
 You even gave him a few reminders throughout the weekend.
-But that still wasn’t enough.
+But neither task has been completed.